apache/incubator-xtable/website/docs/unity-catalog.md

 :::tip Note:
-At this point, if you check your bucket path, you will be able to see `_delta_log` directory with 00000000000000000000.json which contains the log that helps query engines to interpret the data as a delta table.
+At this point, if you check your bucket path, you will be able to see `_delta_log` directory with 00000000000000000000.json which contains the logs that helps query engines to interpret the source table as a Delta table.
 :::

 ### Register the target table in Unity Catalog